pactus-project/PIPs/PIPs/pip-27.md

 ## Backwards Compatibility

-No backward compatibility issues found.
+This proposal has no backward compatibility issues.

 ## Security Considerations

 A pruned node can fully verify new blocks without any issues.
+The state hash for the last block should be the same as the calculated state hash[^1] of the downloaded data;
+otherwise, the new block can't be validated.
-It retains more than 60,000 blocks, allowing it to calculate availability scores [^2].
+It retains more than 60,000 blocks, allowing it to calculate availability scores[^2].
-Additionally, it can verify transaction lock-times [^3] since it has access to the last day's transactions.
+Additionally, it can verify transaction lock-times[^3] since it has access to the last day's transactions.
-An adversary may take control of the centralized server and manipulate all blocks and transactions.
+An adversary may take control of the centralized server and manipulate all blocks and transactions up to the last block.
-However, the corrupted state can't be synced with the rest of the network.
+However, these blocks are subject to pruning, and after 10 days, the corrupted block will be pruned, giving no advantage to the adversary.

 ## References